Fro116/ZRLogger/README.md

 # Usage

-A detailed guide to using ZRLogger is given in Tutorial/ZRLogger Tutorial.mp4.
+A detailed guide to using ZRLogger is given at https://youtu.be/kkKu7nYFQ-Y .
 The short story is to open your emulator and wait on the file select screen

 ![alt text](Images/Registration/RegistrationScreen.png "")